qownnotes/.github/profile/README.md

 ![Screenhot](https://raw.githubusercontent.com/pbek/QOwnNotes/develop/screenshots/screenshot.png)

-If you are looking for the app itself: [QOwnNotes GitHub](https://github.com/pbek/QOwnNotes)
+If you are looking for the repository of the app itself: [QOwnNotes GitHub](https://github.com/pbek/QOwnNotes)